InternScenes: A Large-scale Simulatable Indoor Scene Dataset with Realistic Layouts: Introduction

 Consequently, as shown in Figure~\ref{Teaser} our dataset consists of approximately $40,000$ diverse indoor scenes, including 48k regions from 15 common types in daily life, \emph{e.g.}, living region, resting region, dining region, \emph{etc.}, and features 1.96M objects and 800k CAD models covering a comprehensive taxonomy of 288 object classes within indoor scenes.
 Furthermore, we substitute roughly $20\%$ 3D assets inside with interactive objects from PartNet-Mobility and subsequently put all the scenes into the physical simulator to prevent object collisions, yielding a large-scale dataset of simulatable scenes with complex and realistic layouts.
 For example, each region of InternScenes has the highest-ever average number of 41.5 objects.
+Table.~\ref{tab:dataset_comparison} provides an overall comparison between InternScenes and existing 3D indoor scene datasets.

 To fully harness the potential of \textbf{InternScenes}, we preliminarily use it for two benchmark applications: scene layout generation and point-goal visual navigation.
 First, we build two versions of InternScenes for scene layout generation: a full version with all objects included and a simplified version with all the small objects removed.
 Although trained with this large-scale dataset, current state-of-the-art methods still have unsatisfactory performance on the full version.
 It indicates the challenging nature of such complex scene generation, appealing to new model paradigms in the future.
 Furthermore, thanks to the simulation-ready property of InternScenes, we build the point-goal visual navigation benchmark to apply it for embodied AI.
 The complex and cluttered environments also pose great challenges for previous navigation policies.
 More importantly, we further generate more episodes from the diverse scene assets, and the experiments demonstrate the data's efficacy in boosting the generalization of our policies.
 We will open-source InternScenes with its corresponding data pipelines and benchmarks to the community, and hope they can pave the way from simulation to real-world applications for both AIGC and embodied AI algorithms.